BlueSandsWeb/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  - Two of the parts of Express that I learned about this week were routing and implimenting crud operations.

 - [ ] Describe Middleware?

+  - Middleware is a set of functions that are executed in order, that have access to the request and response objects.
+Sometimes they are described as the bridge between the application and the database.
+Middleware does many things such as sanatizing input from users for security, hashing passwords and usernames, routing, enabling the use of json, logging and much more.

 - [ ] Describe a Resource?

+  - This is a little bit of an ambiguous question.
+I'm going to assume it's in the context of something like CORS (Cross Origin Resource Sharing).
+A resource is a function or data.

 - [ ] What can the API return to help clients know if a request was successful?

+  - a status code along with a helpful error message that describes what went wrong and most likely why.

 - [ ] How can we partition our application into sub-applications?

+  - There are several ways to partition an applicatioin into sub applications.
+One way is to run them on seperate ports and use axios to have them talk.
+Another way is to have the front end portion of the application be started up by the backend from only a specific URL and the rest of the url's for the backend have a specific leading route such as /api/something or other.

 ## Project Setup